laravel/docs/routing.md

         return $post;
     });

-When using a custom keyed implicit binding as a nested route parameter, Laravel will automatically scope the query to retrieve the nested model by its parent using conventions to guess the relationship name on the parent.
+When using a custom keyed implicit binding as a nested route parameter, Laravel will automatically scope the query to retrieve the nested model by its parent using conventions to guess the relationship name on both the parent and the child.
 In this case, it will be assumed that the `User` model has a relationship named `posts` (the plural form of the route parameter name) which can be used to retrieve the `Post` model.
+It will also be assumed that the `Post` model has a relationship named `user`.
+This is important when using custom relationship names.

 If you wish, you may instruct Laravel to scope "child" bindings even when a custom key is not provided.
 To do so, you may invoke the `scopeBindings` method when defining your route: